- Chart

 Strengths

-- Largest dredging company in the US
+- Largest dredging company in the U.S.

-- Large fleet of specialized equipment
+- Extensive and modern fleet of specialized vessels

-- Strong relationships with government agencies
+- Strong relationships with government agencies and key clients

 Weaknesses

-- Vulnerability to economic downturns
+- Vulnerability to fuel price fluctuations

 Opportunities

-- Growing demand for coastal protection
+- Growing demand for coastal resilience and beach nourishment projects due to climate change

-- Expansion into new geographic markets
+- Expansion into international markets

 Threats